jeromegit/audible2sheet/README.rst

 --------------
 Since there are so many things that you can tweak in terms of configuration, I decided to put all that information in a configuration file instead of passing the configuration as CLI arguments

-Unless specified otherwise using -c /some/other/path, the configuration file is expected to be in your homedir (~) as .audiblesheet.ini
+Unless specified otherwise using -c /some/other/path, the configuration file is expected to be in your homedir (~) as .audiblesheet.ini.

 I provide a sample of a cfg file in audible2sheet.ini_ORIG that looks like this::

     [general]